 What first prompted you to think of becoming an artist?

 I can’t think of a time in my life that was void of a need to creatively express myself.
-Since I was a child, I was always making something: Designing and sowing dresses, writing for the school newspaper, painting, etc. It was my greatest source of joy to be in a flow state of expressing my ideas in different forms.
+I was always designing, writing for the newspaper, painting, etc. It was my greatest source of joy to be in a flow state of expressing my ideas in different forms.
 Growing up in the Soviet Union, however, being an artist was associated with high uncertainty and made me discount this as a career path.
 I never stopped thinking creatively and cultivating images of art that I wanted to create.
 However, it wasn't until I had fully explored what a conventional career meant - or lacked for that matter - that I came to understand how much I longed to reconnect with that part of myself, and once I did approximately ten years ago, I felt that I became a whole person.